typetools/commons-bcel/README-typetools.txt

  * run:  make -C java typecheck
    If there are any warnings or errors, then either add annotations to BCEL or fix bugs in Daikon.
- * push your branch, and ensure that the the Travis tests pass
+ * push your branch, and ensure that the the Azure Pipelines tests pass
-    * if a branch in your own fork, see https://travis-ci.org/codespecs/$USERNAME/branches
-    * if a branch of master, see https://travis-ci.org/codespecs/daikon/branches
  * merge your branch into master

 Upload BCEL to Maven Central (instructions appear below).